Shopping with SNAP

 Apr 24, 2025

-Can I Buy Slushies with Food Stamps?
+Can You Buy Slushies with EBT/ Food Stamps?

-How to Check If Slushies is SNAP-Eligible
+How to Check If Slushies Is SNAP-Eligible

-While slushies aren't eligible, you might be surprised to know that SNAP benefits cover many of these items:
+Besides slushies, you might be surprised to know that SNAP benefits cover many of these items:

 Plants: Vegetable seeds, fruit plants, and starters used to grow food at home.